Comparisons13 min read

 Try Canva Pro

-Canva is, at this point, less of a "graphic design tool" and more of a visual communication platform.
-Honestly, calling it just a design app in 2026 is like calling a smartphone "a phone" — technically true, wildly underselling it.
+Canva is less of a "graphic design tool" in 2026 and more of a complete visual communication platform.
+Honestly, calling it just a design app is like calling a smartphone "a phone" — technically true but completely underselling it.
 The platform covers everything from Instagram stories to full pitch decks to short-form video.
-Canva launched Magic Studio in 2023 and has been iterating aggressively on AI features ever since — and by 2026, those tools have become genuinely useful rather than just gimmicky checkbox features.
+Canva launched Magic Studio in 2023 and has been improving the AI features aggressively — and by now, those tools have become genuinely useful rather than just gimmicky checkboxes.

-The free tier alone is more powerful than most people realize.
-You get access to thousands of templates, basic brand kit functionality, and enough design tools to run a small business's entire social presence without spending a cent.
+The free tier alone is stronger than most people realize.
+You get access to thousands of templates, basic brand kit functionality, and enough design tools to run a small business's entire social presence without spending anything.

 Key Features

-• Template library: Over 1,000,000 templates across every format imaginable.
+• Template library: Over 1,000,000 templates across every format you can imagine.
 Yes, that number is real.

 • Brand Kit (Pro): Store logos, fonts, colors, and brand voice guidelines.
-Teams absolutely love this feature.
+Teams absolutely love this.

 • Magic Studio AI tools: Text-to-image, background remover, Magic Write (AI copywriting), Magic Resize, Dream Lab.

-• Canva Docs: Long-form documents with embedded design elements — think Google Docs but with actual design DNA.
+• Canva Docs: Long-form documents with embedded design elements — think Google Docs but with actual design built in.

-• Collaboration: Real-time team editing, comments, approval workflows.
+• Collaboration: Real-time team editing, comments, approval workflows that actually work.

-• Video editor: Basic but capable timeline editor with stock footage access.
+• Video editor: Basic but solid timeline editor with stock footage access.

-• Print & Ship: Canva Print lets you order physical materials directly without leaving the platform.
+• Print & Ship: Order physical materials directly without leaving the platform.

 Pricing